jp-dev/OpenCV/README.md

 # OpenCV
-Some basic practive with the OpenCV Python library.
+Some basic practice with the OpenCV Python library.